3AM: 3egment Anything with Geometric Consistency in Videos: Experiments

-\paragraph{Compared Methods.} For comparison, we use SAM2 as the state-of-the-art VOS baseline.
+For comparison, we use SAM2 as the state-of-the-art VOS baseline.
 We also include the following works: SAM2Long~\cite{ding2024sam2long} and DAM4SAM~\cite{videnovic2025distractor}, which enhance SAM2 by improving its memory selection for more robust tracking.
-For a fair comparison, we additionally finetune the original SAM2 under our dataset setting.
-Note that our method, \textbf{3AM}, uses the original SAM2 memory-selection mechanism in all reported results unless specified otherwise.
+Note that our method, \textbf{3AM}, uses the naive memory mechanism of the original SAM2 in all reported results unless specified otherwise.